Updated May 17, 2021

 BCBSKS will not cover the cost of surveillance testing.
 Surveillance testing is a type of testing that helps determine how widespread the virus is within a community by testing randomly selected, non-symptomatic individuals within that community.
 It is not the type of testing ordered by a provider to determine if you have the COVID-19 virus.

 Yes, BCBSKS will cover antibody testing at 100% with no cost to the member through the duration of the declared public health pandemic.
 Providers that are in the BCBSKS network will submit a claim on your behalf.
-If your provider is not in the BCBSKS provider network and will not file a claim for you, send an itemized statement (including your identification number, physician's name, service date, complete description of the services you received with charges for each service and diagnosis) from that provider along with a claim form (PDF) within 90 days to: Blue Cross and Blue Shield of Kansas 1133 SW Topeka Blvd.
+If your provider is not in the BCBSKS provider network and will not file a claim for you, send an itemized statement (including your identification number, physician's name, service date, complete description of the services you received with charges for each service and diagnosis) from that provider along with a claim form (PDF) within 1 year and 90 days to: Blue Cross and Blue Shield of Kansas 1133 SW Topeka Blvd.
 Topeka, KS 66629-0001 You will be reimbursed for covered services according to the benefits of your program.

-BCBSKS will waive member cost-sharing (copays, deductibles) and pay for COVID-19 treatment until the end of the declared public health emergency or December 31, 2021, whichever comes first.
+BCBSKS will waive member cost-sharing (copays, deductibles) and pay for active COVID-19 treatment until the end of the declared public health emergency or December 31, 2021, whichever comes first.
 This includes coverage for treatment administered at a doctor’s office, telehealth, urgent care facility and emergency room, as well as inpatient hospital stays.
 This applies to fully insured members, along with those who receive their insurance through Medicare Advantage plans.
 Administrative Service Only (ASO) groups can choose to waive or not waive member cost share as of July 1, 2020.
 Please check your plan to see which applies for you.

 If you are looking for a place to receive COVID-19 testing in Kansas, consult with your primary care provider or you can visit gogettested.com/Kansas for a list of testing sites near you.